FredKSchott/snowpack/docs/docs/03-main-concepts.md

 `snowpack build` - When you're ready to deploy your application, run the build command to generate a static production build of your site.
 Building is tightly integrated with your dev setup so that you are guaranteed to get a near-exact copy of the same code that you saw during development.

+### Bundle for Production

+**You should be able to use a bundler because you want to, but not because you need to.** That was the single premise that Snowpack was originally built to solve.

-Deploying this basic build is fine for simple sites, but you may want to optimize your site even further by bundling your site for production.
-Minification, code-splitting, tree-shaking, dead code elimination, and more optimizations can all happen at this stage by adding back a traditional bundler to your build process.
+By default, `snowpack build` will build your site using the same unbundled approach as the `dev` command.
+This is fine for most project, but you also may still want to bundle for production.
+Legacy browser support, code minification, code-splitting, tree-shaking, dead code elimination, and other performance optimizations are all handled in Snowpack via bundling.

+**You can connect your favorite bundler to Snowpack to optimize production builds.** Bundlers normally require dozens or even hundreds of lines of configuration, but with Snowpack it's just a one-line change to your project config file.
+Snowpack builds your application *before* sending it to the bundler, so that all the bundler needs to do is worry about bundling the final JavaScript & CSS.
+No custom configuration required.

-Snowpack recommends using the official [Webpack plugin](https://www.npmjs.com/package/@snowpack/plugin-webpack).
-[Parcel](https://www.npmjs.com/package/@snowpack/plugin-parcel) is also supported.
-Connect your favorite, and then run `snowpack build` to get a bundled build of your site for production.
+Snowpack ships with official support for [Webpack](https://www.npmjs.com/package/@snowpack/plugin-webpack).
+Connect the `"@snowpack/plugin-webpack"` plugin in your Snowpack configuration file and then run `snowpack build` to create optimized, bundled builds.

 ```js
 // snowpack.config.json